chemodun/X4TransactionLogAnalyzer/README.md

 # X4 Player Ship Trade Analyzer

-A simple, fast desktop tool for X4: Foundations players to understand their trading performance.
+A simple, fast desktop tool for X4: Foundations players to understand their ship's trading performance.
 Point it at your game folder and a save file and get clear insights into:

 - Which wares make you the most profit
 - How each of your ships has been trading over time